dusk-network/docs-public/src/content/docs/grants/index.md

 Fill out the [Thesan application form](https://qfisyyuui1g.typeform.com/to/uAucnWFJ).
 The information requested is highly useful for the Dusk team to properly evaluate the grant.
 For this reason, make sure to take your time to answer all the relevant questions in detail.

+As the application may require some time, it is reccomended to write your answers first in a text file and later on paste them in the form.

 In your application, be sure to:

-Provide a detailed breakdown of the milestones.
+- Provide a detailed breakdown of the milestones.
 As this is a milestone-based grants program, we ask you to provide a detailed description of each milestone.
 This milestone-specific information should include a features list, cost breakdowns, and approximate timelines.
 Make sure to add a final milestone consisting of a 1-year maintenance of the delivered repository(ies).
 This last milestone ensures that the team can commit to maintaining the project for at least one year.

-Provide a high-level plan documenting how the team intends to make the delivered project sustainable in the long run and/or how to build it into a business.
+- Provide a high-level plan documenting how the team intends to make the delivered project sustainable in the long run and/or how to build it into a business.
 You are welcome to include suggestions for future collaboration with Dusk.
 This ensures that applicants have a clear motivation to maintain the provided repository(ies) after the final milestone is completed.

 ### Selection Process

 #### Requirements
 - **Being able to enroll in a KYB process**.
 This means that either the grant receiver is a physical person who can issue invoices for the milestones payments, or there is a company or legal entity that can apply for the grant.
 Applicants from prohibited jurisdictions will not be considered.
-- **Software provided will be open-source and available** via an Apache 2.0 license, which should be included in every relevant Github repository.
+- **Software provided is open-source** and available via an Apache 2.0 license, which should be included in every relevant Github repository.
 The software delivered should be independent of any proprietary software for its full functionality, meaning that any dependency on external software or IP also needs to be compatible with Apache 2.0 license.
 - **Transparent Budgeting and Milestones Breakdowns**.
 This implies that there needs to be a detailed budget proposal that details well-defined milestones, with their associated costs and timelines.
 A final milestone covering 1 year of maintenance of all the project repositories needs to be added.
 - **Long-term commitment to the project**.
 To ensure a solid foundation for the whole Dusk ecosystem, applicants are requested to show commitment to the maintenance of the project even after the successful completion of the final milestone.
 This commitment can be shown by providing a post-grant plan, which covers at least 1 year from the end of the last milestone (the 1-year maintenance one).
 This plan should include details of how the applying team intends to make the project financially sustainable and/or build it into a business.
 It is also possible to include suggestions for future collaborations between the Applicant team and Dusk.